Scuba Diving in Costa Rica

 The rainy season begins in April and ends in November.
 Rainy season normally starts with a couple of rain showers a week, progressing to sunny mornings with afternoon rain showers and ending the day with fabulous sunsets.
 September and October are the months for the heaviest rains…but the diving is still great because we do not have any large rivers commenting with the ocean in this area…sometime the rain settles the plankton improving the visibility.
 The water is warmer this time of year averaging 78-85 degrees with some thermoclines and visibility averaging 30-60+ft.
 The ocean is calm and not much wind making, it the perfect time of year to visit Bat Islands (Isla Murcielagos) and see the bull sharks.
 The landscape is lush and green, very tropical.

-Visit our BLOG Live Laugh & Dive Costa Rica for current stories and photos of our diving adventures.
-NITROX is available with 24-hour notice.
+NITROX is available with 24-hour notice and at an additional cost.
 Not certified for enriched air?
 Visit the My PADI page to learn more.

 You are welcome to bring extra snacks or special non-alcohol drinks on board.
 You should also bring a hat and light covering for protection from the sun.
 It is best to bring this from your home, as sunscreen is expensive in Costa Rica.
 If you choose to use aerosol sunscreen please use care when applying and spray onto your hands to rub it on.
 Aerosol sunscreen makes the boat surface dangerously slippery.